markjfine/nrsc5-dui/MSYS2/Readme.md

 This script is for use under MSYS2/Cygwin on Windows.
-It has been tested for over 8 hours under MSYS2 on windows 11 without any issues and maintains all the features of the Linux version of nrsc5-dui.
+It has been tested for over 8 hours under MSYS2 on Windows 11 without any issues and maintains all the features of the Linux version of nrsc5-dui.
+To achieve this, I used Claude Code to remove any dependencies on tty since Windows does not have native, Unix-style TTY device files.

 I'm assuming you already have a working knowledge of how to install and build NRSC5 and also how to install the python dependencies for this script so I won't go thru that here.
 Just install the dependencies via the MSYS2 pacman as you normally would.
 For the final dependecy which is musicbranz, I got lazy when I couldn't find quick instructions to install it, so I went the